 Conditions that benefit from progesterone

-Menopause (either progesterone-alone or with estrogen as part of menopause therapy).
+Menopause (either progesterone on its own or together with estrogen).
 Progesterone can be helpful even if you’re sensitive to progesterone and even if you don’t have a uterus.
 Your doctor may think that progesterone’s only job is to protect the uterus, but it has many other benefits, including promoting sleep, strengthening bones, and protecting the breasts.
-Progesterone-alone has a few advantages over estrogen: 1) it’s better for sleep and migraines, 2) it’s safer for breasts, and 3) it’s easier to stop because it’s not addictive like estrogen.
+Of course, estrogen can be a great treatment, but for women who can’t take estrogen (or don’t want to), there are some upsides to progesterone: 1) it’s great for sleep and migraines, 2) it’s safe for breasts, and 3) it can be stopped at any time (without tapering down) because progesterone is not addictive like estrogen is.

-If you would like to try progesterone-alone for menopause, try saying:
+If you would like to try progesterone on its own for menopause, try saying:

-“According to Canadian endocrinology professor Jerilynn Prior, micronized progesterone alone can relieve menopausal symptoms.”
+“According to Canadian endocrinology professor Jerilynn Prior, micronized progesterone can relieve menopausal symptoms, even without estrogen.”
 Print out the following study and take it to your appointment: Oral micronized progesterone for vasomotor symptoms—a placebo-controlled randomized trial in healthy postmenopausal women.
-Or simply accept the script for both estradiol and progesterone but start by taking only the progesterone.
+Or simply accept the script for both estrogen and progesterone but start by taking only the progesterone.

 Perimenopause, as described in my book Hormone Repair Manual and my blog post, Rescue prescription for perimenopause.
 If you need help obtaining a prescription, try saying: